BP enters South Korea's offshore wind sector

 By Ron Bousso

-LONDON, Feb 15 (Reuters) - BP BP.L has entered the South Korean offshore wind sector after acquiring a stake in Norway's Deep Wind Offshore portfolio of projects in the country, the British energy firm said on Wednesday.
+LONDON, Feb 15 (Reuters) - BP BP.L has entered South Korea's offshore wind sector after acquiring a stake in Norwegian group Deep Wind Offshore's portfolio of projects in the country, as the British energy firm continues its expansion in the fast-growing renewables market.

-Permitting for the projects is already underway, BP said in a statement.

-South Korea is targeting almost 22% of its energy to come from renewable sources by 2030 and is expected to become a leading offshore wind region.
+South Korea is targeting almost 22% of its energy to come from renewable sources by 2030 and is expected to become a leading offshore wind market.

+The four projects are a mix of fixed-bottom offshore wind and floating turbines, a nascent technology that remains significantly more expensive, BP's head of offshore wind Matthias Bausenwein told Reuters.

+All four projects are expected to meet BP’s internal rate of returns of 6% to 8%, he said.
+Permitting for the projects is already underway.

+Bausenwein would not give a precise timeline for the development of any of the projects, but said the partners aimed to "contribute to the Korean power market by the end of the decade."

-BP aims to sharply grow its installed renewable energy capacity to 10 gigawatts by 2030 from around 2.2 gigawatts at the end of 2022 as part of its strategy to slash greenhouse gas emissions.
+BP, which already has offshore wind projects in Europe and the United States, aims to rapidly grow its installed renewable energy capacity to 10 gigawatts by 2030 from around 2.2 gigawatts at the end of 2022 as part of its strategy to slash greenhouse gas emissions.

 Last week Chief Executive Bernard Looney rowed back on plans to sharply cut the company's oil and gas output.